 You can expect to use 10-15 hours making a pair of cables 3 m long.

-For the masochists in search for the ultimate speaker cable, try the 21 pair Cat 5 speaker cable.
+For the masochists (although I no longer recommend this cable, it being overkill in all ways), try the 21 pair Cat 5 speaker cable.

 If you have done some research on this topic, you will have noticed that many authors will recommend that you use a plenum version of the cable.
 This means: Use a FEP or Teflon coated wire.
 (I even saw one state that it is a waste of time to use anything else.)
 This kind of isolation is mainly used in USA.
 Usage is discouraged in Europe, because the resulting gases when it burns (in an established fire) are toxic.
 For this reason, this kind of cable is difficult to obtain in Europe.
 Don't worry, the geometry of the cable is very important, so use the ordinary kind, which is covered with polyolefin (an excellent dielectric, even though Teflon may be better).
 If you still think you will get better results with the plenum kind (and you can obtain it), be aware of the fire hazards of using Teflon.